-malai paneer recipe with step by step photos – soft, melt in the mouth creamy paneer recipe made easy and quick and also restaurant style.
+Malai paneer recipe with step by step photos – soft, melt in the mouth creamy paneer recipe made easy and quick and also restaurant style.

-i make paneer at home the night before, whenever i make any paneer dish. i avoid buying paneer from outside. this dish would go very well as a starter or a mocktail/cocktail snack. since we are chapati and rice people at home, i served this malai paneer with chapatis and a side onion-lemon salad and cucumber-carrot salad.
+I make paneer at home the night before, whenever I make any paneer dish.
+I avoid buying paneer from outside.
+This dish would go very well as a starter or a mocktail/cocktail snack.
+Since we are chapati and rice people at home, I served this malai paneer with chapatis and a side onion-lemon salad and cucumber-carrot salad.

-this malai paneer dish is semi dry and has a nice moistness due to the cream. i have used amul cream here. if you live outside india, you can use any good quality 25% to 30% low fat cream. the ingredients are easy to get, except for kasuri methi. just skip kasuri methi if you don’t have it or substitute with a pinch of fenugreek seeds powder.
+This malai paneer dish is semi dry and has a nice moistness due to the cream.
+I have used amul cream here.
+If you live outside India, You can use any good quality 25% to 30% low fat cream. the ingredients are easy to get, except for kasuri methi.
+Just skip kasuri methi if you don’t have it or substitute with a pinch of fenugreek seeds powder.

-the malai paneer recipe has been adapted and modified from the cook book 1000 great indian recipes (India | US). when i read the recipe, it immediately clicked to me that this is such a quick & easy paneer recipe and that too from the restaurant chefs. the quickness and ease of this recipe made me try it without a second thought….. and its good i made this recipe. this is a recipe for keeps. one more recipe in my basket, which i can make when we have unexpected guests or relatives.
+The malai paneer recipe has been adapted and modified from the cook book “1000 great Indian recipes the Ultimate Book of Indian Cuisine“.
+When I read the recipe, it immediately clicked to me that this is such a quick & easy paneer recipe and that too from the restaurant chefs.
+The quickness and ease of this recipe made me try it without a second thought…..
+And its good I made this recipe.
+This is a recipe for keeps.
+One more recipe in my basket, which I can make when we have unexpected guests or relatives.

-serve malai paneer hot garnished with some chopped coriander leaves, as a starter or with phulkas, chapatis or naan.
+Serve malai paneer hot garnished with some chopped coriander leaves, as a starter or with phulkas, chapatis or naan.

 - 200 to 250 grams paneer (cottage cheese)